Last Updated on November 2, 2022 by Rei Garnet

 Risk of overfeeding candlenuts to rabbits.

-Here are some of the risks associated when you feed your rabbits large amounts of candlenuts :
+Here are some of the risks associated with feeding your rabbits large amounts of candlenuts:

 Here are the most common symptoms of aflatoxin poisoning in rabbits: